marcizhu/Cache/README.md

 By default, any cache object registers the number of hits, number of misses, number of entry invalidations (that is, number of
 `erase()`'d keys), number of cache invalidations (the number of `clear()` calls) and the number of evicted entries (that is, the number of entries deleted to make room for newer entries).
-If you wish to disable them, just use the fourth template parameter like so:
+If you wish to disable them, just use the fifth template parameter like so:

 ```cpp